To enable the achievement of the PZU Group’s strategic goals for 2016-2020, 12 initiatives were pursued in the following four areas:

-Metric: premium in the banking channel, cost cutting as a result of collaborating with banks, number of clients attracted to the Group’s banks.
+Metrics: premium in the banking channel, cost cutting as a result of collaborating with banks, number of clients attracted to the Group’s banks.

-Amount of premium generated in collaboration with banks
+Amount of premium generated in collaboration with banks (in PLN billion)

-Cost cutting as a result of collaborating with banks
+Cost cutting as a result of collaborating with banks (in PLN million)

 #5 Simplifying the product offering